Springfield Tax Division

 DECLARATION OF ESTIMATED TAX AND OTHER CITY CREDIT

 For those taxpayers who make quarterly, estimated payments, an adjustment to your declaration and payments must be made.
 For individuals, the credit for tax paid to other cities will not change.
-You will still receive credit for one half of the tax correctly paid to the other city, with a maximum of 1%.
-So, if you work in a city with a tax rate of less than 2%, you will receive credit for one half of what you paid that city.
-If the other city has a tax rate of 2% or more, you will receive a credit of 1%.
+You will still receive credit for one half of the tax correctly paid to the other city, with a maximum of one half of the Springfield rate.
+So, for income earned July 1, 2017 and after, if you work in a city with a tax rate of less than 2.4%, you will receive credit for one half of what you paid that city.
+If the other city has a tax rate of 2.4% or more, you will receive a credit of 1.2%.
 For income earned through June 30, 2017, you will owe the difference up to 2% to Springfield.
 For income earned July 1, 2017 and after, you will owe the difference up to 2.4% to Springfield.

 Income Tax Information